Janjira012/git-demo/README.txt

-This is a readme file for Janjira & edit website
+ This is a readme file gg home page